Guide to Server Management

 “Performance management becomes trickier because for the more difficult problems you’ll need to understand how physical server issues manifest in the [virtual machines] and vice versa,” Noel says.

-While virtualization provides flexible resources, multiple virtual machines residing on one box compete for the same resources, and IT managers need to keep that in mind.
+While virtualisation provides flexible resources, multiple virtual machines residing on one box compete for the same resources, and IT managers need to keep that in mind.

 2. How do I curb virtual server sprawl?